Student Travel Proposal

 Undergraduate Student Requirements:

-• Students must be enrolled in 6 units of coursework on the Main (Auraria) MSU Denver Campus the semester they plan to travel.
+- Students must be enrolled in 6 units of coursework on the main (Auraria) MSU Denver Campus the semester they plan to travel.
 Extended campus courses, correspondent courses and other coursework exempt from the Student Affairs Fee do not count toward the 6 credit requirement.
-No exceptions can be made for this enrollment
+No exceptions can be made for this enrollment requirement.

-• Students must have a cumulative GPA of 2.5 or better.
+- Students must have a cumulative GPA of 2.5 or higher.

 Graduate Student Requirements:

-• Students must have a cumulative GPA of 3.0 or better.
+- Students must have a cumulative GPA of 3.0 or higher.

 How to Apply:

-1. The Travel Advisor and Individual/Lead Student should contact the Director of Student Travel ((303) 556 - 2595) to schedule a meeting at least two weeks in advance of submitting a travel proposal.
+- The travel advisor and Individual/Lead Student should contact the Director of Student Travel (303-556-2595) to schedule a meeting at least two weeks in advance of submitting a travel proposal.
 This consultation is necessary so that the specifics of the funding process, including the proposal and presentation, may be discussed.

 No late or incomplete proposals will be accepted.